Horse trained by Bob Baffert euthanized on track after racing injury on Preakness undercard

 Earlier this year, he was aboard Kentucky Derby champion Mage for a runner-up finish at the Florida Derby.
 At Churchill Downs two weeks ago, Saez’s horse, Tapit Trice, came in seventh in the Derby.

 Havnameltdown, owned by Michael Pegram, Karl Watson and Paul Weitman, had won four of his six career starts prior to this race.
-He’d most recently finished second in the Saudi Derby in February.
+He had most recently finished second in the Saudi Derby in February.

+“We never had an issue with him," Baffert said.
+“We are so careful with all these horses, and it still happens.
+It is something that is disheartening.
+I feel so bad for that horse.
+And I just hope that Luis is OK.”

 AP National Writer Howard Fendrich and AP Sports Writer Noah Trister contributed.